smartscenes/sstk-metadata/data/hssd/README.md

-The [Habitat Synthetic Scenes Dataset (HSSD)](https://3dlg-hcvc.github.io/hssd/) dataset can be downloaded from https://huggingface.co/datasets/hssd.
+The [Habitat Synthetic Scenes Dataset (HSSD)](https://3dlg-hcvc.github.io/hssd/) dataset can be downloaded from https://huggingface.co/hssd.

-The HSSD dataset consists of several different repositories `hssd/hssd-models` - Original HSSD 3D assets `hssd/hssd-scenes` - HSSD scenes (in GLB format) `hssd/hssd-hab` - Habitat compatible objects and scenes
+The HSSD dataset consists of several different repositories `hssd/hssd-models` - Original HSSD 3D assets `hssd/hssd-sstk` - HSSD scenes (scenes in SSTK compatible JSON format) `hssd/hssd-hab` - Habitat compatible objects and scenes

 To setup HSSD dataset for use with the SSTK, create a directory `${HSSD_ROOT}` and clone the repositories as needed.